 Lead Generation Strategy #1: Content Syndication

-First up, and in our experience, the most effective lead generation strategy for technology companies is content syndication lead generation.
+First up, and in our experience, the most effective lead generation strategy for technology companies is content syndication,

-When you want to reach a niche and specialist audience, you should consider content syndication through a reputable lead generation specialist.
+However, when you need to reach niche and specialist audiences, you should consider content syndication through a reputable lead generation specialist.

 For example, at Headley Media, we specialize in B2B lead generation for technology companies using content syndication.
-We own over 250 major content libraries in 60 countries, under five dedicated technology brands, in the IT, Cybersecurity, HR, Marketing, Finance, and Electronics sectors.
+We own over 250 content library websites in 60 countries, under six dedicated technology brands, in the IT, Cybersecurity, HR, Marketing, Finance, and Electronics sectors.

 Lead Generation Strategy #2: Intent Data and Sales Intelligence